Many of the registers of seafarers pre-1861 use a code called the port rotation number to show which ship the seafarer sailed on.

 The official position was that 'No index to the port rotation numbers has been found'.
 That was true, until now...

-Peter provided us with some of the data he had extracted for Whitby ships and we compared that with other data which we had from the shipping registers for Whitby.
-The key was there: the port rotation numbers went in step with the numbering in the shipping registers.
+Peter provided CLIP with some of the data he had extracted for Whitby ships.
+Peter Owens compared that with other data which CLIP has from the shipping registers for Whitby, and made a significant discovery: the port rotation numbers went in step with the numbering in the shipping registers.
 So the port rotation number did indeed belong to a particular ship, though with the slight twist that a ship gained a new port rotation number if she was re-registered, even if the new registry was at the same port.
-So Peter was right.

-We explain below exactly how the port rotation numbers were created and used.
+We explain below exactly how lists of port rotation numbers were created and used by the Victorian clerks.

-We also explain how the 1851 Port Rotation Numbers Project will make a modern equivalent of the clerks' lists which will be available online.
+We also explain how we have worked with Peter and volunteers on the Port Rotation Numbers Project to make the modern equivalent of the clerks' lists, which is now available on this site.

-We'll need to refer to some of them below, so this list explains what they are:
+We'll need to refer to some of them below, so this list explains how we use the terms:

 Figure 1 shows how the port rotation numbers were allocated.
 The data is fictional.